nishamghimire5/airflow-file-compression/README.md

    ```

 2. With this setup, MinIO will directly notify Airflow when files are uploaded, eliminating any polling delay.

+3. Make sure the `minio_event_handler.py` plugin is properly installed in your Airflow plugins directory.

 ## Troubleshooting